Singapore Company Registration in 2025 | 100% Remote Incorporation

 Types of Business Entities for Company Registration Singapore

-various types of business entities in singapore
+7 types of business entities for company registration in singapore

 1. Private Limited Company

-The Private Limited Company (PLC) is an option in which up to 50 shareholders can participate.
+ThePrivate Limited Company in Singapore is an option in which up to 50 investors can participate.
 It offers both tax deductions and incentives, making it the most popular alternative.

 The majority of businesses incorporate as private limited companies for the following reasons: